-When we think rum what do we think?
+When we think of rum, what do we think?
 I know I think pirates, fruity tiki drinks, and daiquiris.
 I see rum as a spirit meant to represent an escapist philosophy.

 If we look at the daiquiri cocktail, you might know it was invented in the Cuban mining town of Daiquiri.
 It is widely agreed that the drink was invented by the mining engineer, Jennings Cox.
 If we look at the origins of a cocktail like this it can probably be agreed that miners were looking for an escape.
 The United States military was occupying Cuba and the economy was poor.
 They took what they had around, sugar, limes, and rum, and created a delicious cocktail.
 I, of course, cannot talk about the daiquiri without talking about Hemingway.

-and finally, of course, when we think rum with of pirates and our favorite absent-minded captain asking "Why is the rum gone?"
+And finally, when we think rum we think of pirates and our favorite absent-minded captain asking "Why is the rum gone?"
 Pirates historical have been cowards and deserters.
 Piracy extends from medieval times to this very day.
-But during the pirate age we all think of with cannons and muskets, many pirates were old naval military men who decided they didn't want to fight for the state.
-They fled to the sea, fulfilling the escapist rum philosophy taking and doing what they liked.
+When reminiscing of the pirate era, we think of cannons and muskets.
+Many pirates were old naval military men who decided they didn't want to fight for the state.
+They fled to the sea, fulfilling that escapist rum philosophy, taking and doing what they liked.